git-cola/git-cola/share/doc/git-cola/relnotes.rst

 * Added diff modes for diffing between tags, branches, or arbitrary `git diff` expressions
 * The push dialog selects the current branch by default.
-  This is in preparation for `git-1.7.0` where unconfigured `git push` will refuse to push when run without specifying the remote name and branch.
+  This is in preparation for `git 1.7.0` where unconfigured `git push` will refuse to push when run without specifying the remote name and branch.
 See the `git` release notes for more information
 * Support `open` and `clone` commands on Windows